jpillora/node-edit-google-spreadsheet/README.md

     // Choose from 1 of the 5 authentication methods:

     //    1.
-Username and Password has been deprecated
+Username and Password has been deprecated.
+OAuth2 is recommended.

     // OR 2.
 OAuth
     oauth : {